What is DKIM?

 Verifying a signed DKIM message

 As the mail is in transit, the receiver will see it has a DKIM signature.
-The signature reveals the combination of domain and selector signed during encryption.
-It will need to validate the private key, so the receiving email provider then runs a DNS query to find the public key.
+The signature reveals the combination of the domain and selector signed during encryption.
+It will need to validate the DKIM signature generated using the private key, so the receiving email provider then runs a DNS query to obtain the public key.

 If it is a match, the receiving server can trust the message wasn’t manipulated in transit because had it been, the hashes wouldn’t match.
 The match provides confidence the message isn’t spoofed.